 Public art can also be integrated directly into urban streetlight fittings themselves.
-An excellent example of this are the brand-new prototype lights for Jyväskylä’s Rantaraitti trail, which are due to be installed just in time for this year’s City of Light event.
+An excellent example of this are the brand-new prototype lights for Jyväskylä’s Rantaraitti trail, which was installed for City of Light 2019 event.
 The lighting scheme for the trail as a whole is due to be updated in the next few years.
 Under the current plans, the style and look of the original poles and light fittings will be retained, but they will be complemented by state-of-the-art technology and the addition of new creative elements.
 The new perforated pattern is designed by artist Tiitus Petäjäniemi.
-The prototypes will be available for public viewing at Ylistönrinne from 26 September onwards..
+The prototypes are available for public viewing at Ylistönrinne.

 City of Light festival

 My final tip is the incredible City of Light festival that will be bringing Finnish and international light artists to Jyväskylä this autumn.
-Now returning for the 14th time, the event is taking a whole new direction this year, literally!
-As in previous years, the 2019 trail will again take visitors through Kangas, Tourujoki Park and Kirkkopuisto Park before continuing via the Kilpinen overpass to Lutakko Square and onwards along the waterfront to Mattilanniemi.
-The trail’s close proximity to the lake will add a whole new dimension to the event, and there are numerous light installations for visitors to enjoy along the way.
 During the festival’s three-day run, visitors will be treated to light installations and themed events across Jyväskylä, including light art created by professional artists, our event partners and students.
-Last year’s festival attracted more than 100,000 visitors and drew extensive media coverage both at home and abroad.
+Annually the festival attracts more than 100,000 visitors and draws extensive media coverage both at home and abroad.

 Elisa Hillgren is a lighting designer and a coordinator of the City of Light project.